WHat We Do

-We also provide expert, individual guidance in new, progressive teaching, learning, and management practices to individuals and groups in the field of education and social change, including teachers, administrators, school districts, parent groups, student groups, and community-based organizations.
+We provide expert, individual guidance in new and research-based progressive teaching, learning, and management practices to individuals and groups in the field of education and social change, including teachers, administrators, school districts, parent groups, student groups, and community-based organizations.

 City-Based Teacher Institutes

-Ed Factory Teacher Institutes began in 2011 sponsored by Minneapolis Public Schools.
-Institutes are city-specific, design laboratories that share new ideas, teaching methodologies and practices with teachers, their students, and families through a highly dynamic, interdisciplinary learning program.
+The Ed Factory Teacher's Institutes began in 2011; sponsored by Minneapolis Public Schools.
+Our institutes are city-specific, design laboratories that share new ideas, teaching methodologies and practices with teachers, and their students and families through a highly dynamic, interdisciplinary learning program.

 Institutes work with the whole child – teacher, student, and the student's family.
 We call this the Ed Factory family.
 In the Institutes, we show families different ways to see and question their world, and then we help them create imaginative responses to it.

-Young people can work side-by-side with their teacher during the fellowship term, and they can also learn how to produce audio essays, sound productions, and other creative media for our Young People's Archive.
-Launched in 2016, YPA is a digital archive of young people’s experience locally, nationally, and globally as they wrestle with notions of self, other, difference, and the crisis of connection.
+Young people can work side-by-side with their teacher during the fellowship term, and they can also learn how to produce audioethnographies (audio essays), sound productions, and other emerging media for our Young People's Archive.
+YPA is a digital archive documenting young people’s experiences as they wrestle with tangled complexities of self, other, difference, and the crisis of connection.